ctechfilmuniversity/lecture_ss25_procedural_generation_and_simulation/docs/04_submissions/gerdes/04/pgs_04_gerdes.md

 ![](./img/noise-natural-01.png)

->
+> reminded me of one of the first shaders I ever built in Blenders shader editor following a [tutorial like this](https://www.youtube.com/watch?v=973Ucv37dfU) ([source](https://unsplash.com/photos/black-and-white-abstract-painting-dIUmyD3D4qI))

 ![](./img/noise-natural-02.png)

->
+> this bork reminded me a bit of voronoi noise when looking at the "islands" ([source](https://unsplash.com/photos/a-teddy-bear-sitting-on-the-trunk-of-a-tree-QrDpwcw4hX8))

 ![](./img/noise-natural-03.png)

->
+> two noises layered: The dune lines shaped by the wind (maybe also water) and the individual grains providing overall texture ([source](https://unsplash.com/photos/brown-sand-with-shadow-of-person-IfHAeNOOGQ0))

 #### artificial noise

 ![](./img/noise-flow.png)

 > I think one very beautiful but simple visualization of noise is in form of flow fields.
-Daniel Shiffman (The Coding Train) created a an in-depth [p5 tutorial](https://www.youtube.com/watch?v=BjoM9oKOAKY) about that.
+Daniel Shiffman (The Coding Train) created an in-depth [p5 tutorial](https://www.youtube.com/watch?v=BjoM9oKOAKY) about that.

 ## Dynamics